whanley/RDF-tutorial/tutorial-text.md

 There is a solution: the small RDF database.
 Once you learn the grammar of this format, it's quite simple to record data in it.
 There is no need to remake your database as your records change; just add new the new information and carry on.
 The great advantage comes at the end, because there are powerful querying tools (see the [SPARQL tutorial](http://programminghistorian.org/lessons/graph-databases-and-SPARQL)) and it is easy to link your data to other data sets.

-# The example
+# An example

-Suppose you were working with a register of American nationals kept at the US consulate in Alexandria in the 1880s.
+Suppose you were working with a register of American nationals kept at the US consulate in Alexandria, Egypt in the 1880s.
 This is a serial record that lists standardized information.
 It can help to answer questions like how many Americans were registered, what were their occupations, and so on.
 But the protocols of registration are inconsistent, and it's hard to know how to record the data in a standard format.
 Consider this page:

 {% include figure.html src="../images/RDF-example.jpg" caption="Image of USNA" %}

-One could transcribe it as a text file, more or less as follows:
+You could transcribe it as a text file, more or less as follows:

 ```
 		Mirzan Marie (left) (x)		|